Lead is Dead! (Except for Starting Batteries)

 How to Avoid Sleazy Vendors

-LFP drop-in batteries have come a very, very long way in the last few years, even the cheap Amazon specials are far beytter than just three years ago. but this does not mean there are no sleazy manufacturers left out there.
+LFP drop-in batteries have come a very, very long way in the last few years, even the cheapest batteries are far better than just three years ago.
+This does not mean there are no sleazy manufacturers left out there.
 How do you avoid 98% of the poor LFP products?
+The short answer is to stick with the most popular brands; eg: Epoch, Wattcycle, Li-time, Ecoworthy, Redodo, SOK etc. These brands have proven track records for standing behind their product.

-Easy; don’t Import directly from China on your own
+Don’t Import directly from China on your own!

 Purchasing- Rule#1

-Rule number one for purchasing lithium iron phosphate drop-in batteries is that you always want to buy from a well established US or North American company or a Chinese company with a proven track record. !(This site is read world wide but is still a US based company.
-(Insert Germany UK, Norway, Sweeden etc. for USA), even if that company is having the batteries manufactured in China.
+Rule number one for purchasing lithium iron phosphate drop-in batteries is that you always want to buy from a well established company, with a proven track record.

 What About the ABYC?